mah0x211/lua-yyjson/README.md

     - `yyjson.READ_ALLOW_TRAILING_COMMAS`: Allow single trailing comma at the end of an object or array, such as `[1,2,3,]` `{"a":1,"b":2,}`.
     - `yyjson.READ_ALLOW_COMMENTS`: Allow C-style single line and multiple line comments.
     - `yyjson.READ_ALLOW_INF_AND_NAN`: Allow `inf`/`nan` number and literal, case-insensitive, such as `1e999`, `NaN`, `inf`, `-Infinity`.
+    - `yyjson.READ_NUMBER_AS_RAW`: Read number as raw string (value with `YYJSON_TYPE_RAW` type), `inf`/`nan` literal is also read as raw with `ALLOW_INF_AND_NAN` flag.
+    - `yyjson.READ_ALLOW_INVALID_UNICODE`: Allow reading invalid unicode when parsing string values.
+Invalid characters will be allowed to appear in the string values, but invalid escape sequences will still be reported as errors.
+This flag does not affect the performance of correctly encoded strings. **@warning** Strings in JSON values may contain incorrect encoding when this option is used, you need to handle these strings carefully to avoid security risks.

 **Returns**